shirby/neaweb/resources.md

 The Division of Local Church Ministries provides automatic scholarships for &hellip;

 * camping and youth faith formation programs at [Moon Beach or Pilgrim Center](http://ucci.org)
+* national and regional youth events
 * [Lay Academy](http://www.wcucc.org/programs-education/lay-academy/) courses.

 &hellip; to members of all UCC churches in the Association.

 Youth and family camp scholarships are awarded automatically upon registering for camp at either Pilgrim Center or Moon Beach.
 Attendees at half-week youth camps are awarded $50, while full-week youth camp awards are $100.
 Families registering for family camp receive $45 for half-week events, and $150 for a full week of camp.
 If a family does not require a scholarship, it can be declined at the time of registration, to preserve the funds for other youth.
+We also support Faith Formation Retreats presented by the Conference for NEA youth through automatic scholarships of $50 per student.

 To learn more about United Church Camps Outdoor Ministry and view the 2017 Schedule [click here](https://www.ucci.org/).

+Scholarships applied to the registration costs for teens attending UCC Youth Events (i.e. Regional and National Youth Events, and Youth Trip to General Synod) are also available, upon application.
+Scholarship amounts for these events vary.

+Local Church Ministries also encourages the faith growth of adults attending Lay Academy.
+These adults receive an automatic $100 per-year stipend for tuition, room, and board.

 ---